Turkmeneli

-A map of Turkmeneli on a monument in Altun Kupri (Altınköprü).

-An Iraqi Turkmen youth holding a Turkmeneli scarf.

-Turkmeneli, also known as Turkmenland, and historically as Turcomania (Türkmeneli), and East Turkmeneli (Doğu Türkmeneli) is a geopolitical term used to define the vast swath of territory in which the Iraqi Turkmens historically have had a dominant population.
-The term incorporates the Iraqi Turkmen homelands running from Iraq's border with Turkey and Syria and diagonally down the country to the border with Iran.
+Turkmeneli (Türkmeneli), also known as Turkmenland, and historically as Turcomania and East Turkmeneli (Doğu Türkmeneli), is a geopolitical term used to define the vast swath of territory in which the Iraqi Turkmens inhabit.
+The term incorporates the Iraqi Turkmen settlements running from Iraq's border with Turkey and Syria and diagonally down the country to the border with Iran.
 It is sometimes referred to as East Turkmeneli to distinguish from the Syrian Turkmen homeland, known as West Turkmeneli.
-Apart from the designation of the region as Turcomania in a 1785 map by William Guthrie, there's no certain mention of the region in published works until the establishment of the Iraqi Turkmen Front, whose maps of Turkmeneli were often exaggerated.
+Apart from the designation of the region as Turcomania in a 1785 map by William Guthrie, there's no certain mention of the region in published works until the establishment of the Iraqi Turkmen Front.
+Furthermore, ITF maps of Turkmeneli were often controversial and exaggerated.